dkout/6.013/proposal/proposal.md

 what could be cooler than a useful circuit with no lumped components.
 Concretely, we plan to design and build two 2.4GHz band-pass filters using microstrips alone, and measure the two-port S-parameters of both of them.
-The designs will be optimized for a compromise of build simplicity and high $Q$.
+The designs will be optimized for first for build simplicity and secondarily for high $Q$.

 # Microstrip Filter Designs